How to cook… Kashmiri Fruit Curry

 • salt to taste

-3. Add the garlic and ginger and cook for 1 minute.
+3. Add the ginger and garlic paste and cook for 1 minute.

-4. Add in the Spice Mix, salt and the chillies, stir well and cook for 1 minute.
+4. Add the curry powder, turmeric, garam masala, stir well and cook for 3 minutes.

 CHEF’S TIP